-The Compensation Committee annually reviews our executive compensation policies and practices to ensure that they do not encourage unnecessary and excessive risks.
-In 2014, the Compensation Consultant provided a "comfort letter" in connection with the review, the results of which are discussed elsewhere in this proxy statement under "Information Regarding Board and Committee Structure - Risk Management and Compensation Policies and Practices."
-Say-on-Pay Feedback from Stockholders stockholders recommended that say-on-pay votes occur every three years.
+In 2011, we submitted our executive compensation program to an advisory vote of our stockholders, commonly referred to as a "say-on-pay" proposal, and it received the support of over 87% of the total votes cast at our 2011 annual meeting of stockholders.
+We also held an advisory vote in 2011 on the frequency of future say-on-pay proposals.
+Our stockholders recommended that say-on-pay votes occur every three years.
 In light of developing market practices, however, our Compensation Committee determined in 2014 that it is advisable to hold say-on-pay votes annually rather than triennially.
 Therefore, we now hold an advisory vote on the compensation of our named executive officers on an annual basis.
 The Compensation Committee intends to consider carefully the results of the advisory stockholder votes as it reviews and determines the total compensation packages for our NEOs.
 In 2014, we received strong support for our executive compensation program at our 2014 annual meeting of stockholders, as 99.5% of the total votes cast in the advisory vote on say-on-pay voted to approve the proposal.